azoght/coding-club-alexander-academy/Week2.md

 ```
 **Ground Rules For Variable Names:**

- - should be easy for both the coder and reader to remember
+ - should be easy for both the coder and reader to understand [(2.9: Choosing the Right Variable Name)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/WPChoosingtheRightVariableName.html)
+ - shouldn't share its name with a Python keyword [(2.8: Variable Names and Keywords)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/VariableNamesandKeywords.html)
  - must start with a letter
  - can only contain letters, numbers, and underscores